BlueBrain/braynscircuitstudiobackend/development.md

 After cloning this repo run `docker-compose up` to start developing.
 You can limit the logs to the backend app only by running `docker-compose up app`.
-Other services depend on it so they will be launched anyway.
+Other services depend on it, so they will be launched anyway.

 You may want to customize some environment variables like ports or paths.
 Refer to `.env-sample` file, copy and rename it to `.env` so that it will be loaded during compose process.